launchql/postgres-ast-deparser/readme.md

-# PostgreSQL ASTs in PostgreSQL
+# Postgres AST Deparser for Postgres

-This project is the plpgsql companion to https://github.com/pyramation/pgsql-parser.
+This project is the plpgsql analogue to https://github.com/pyramation/pgsql-parser.
 A PostgreSQL AST toolkit and deparser, written in pure plpgsql.

 ## Why?